orefalo/murex-docs/docs/README.md

       - title: NOT POSIX compliant!
         icon: recycle
-        details: purposely NOT POSIX compliant to set free, be performant and allow for extended capabilities
+        details: purposely NOT POSIX compliant to be performant and allow for extended capabilities
         link: https://theme-hope.vuejs.press/guide/markdown/tabs.html

 copyright: false